security-assignments/security-assignments.github.io/_labs/lab_web_privacy_and_anonymity.md

 **Deliverable:**

-* Submit to Canvas as screenshot of the files you obtained from the online service.
+* Submit to Canvas a screenshot of the files you obtained from the online service.
 Don't submit a screenshot of the contents of these files.

 # Part 2: Blocking Web Trackers